renkasiyas/proust/README.md

 # Proust Framework

-> *"The real voyage of discovery consists not in seeking new landscapes, but in having new eyes."* - Marcel Proust
+*"In reality, every reader is, while reading, the reader of his own self."* — Marcel Proust

 An AI memory and context management framework for software development, inspired by Marcel Proust's revolutionary exploration of memory, time, and narrative coherence.